1Password/scim-examples/azure-container-apps/README.md

 ### If Google Workspace is your identity provider

-If Google Workspace is your identity provider, follow the steps in this section to connect it your SCIM bridge.
+If Google Workspace is your identity provider, follow the steps in this section to connect it to your SCIM bridge.

 <details>
 <summary>Connect Google Workspace using the Azure Portal</summary>